viamrobotics/docs/docs/manage/CLI.md

 ```

 {{% alert title="Important" color="note" %}}
-If you are publishing a public module (`visibility: "public"`), the [\namespace of your model](/extend/modular-resources/key-concepts/#namespace-1) must match the namespace of your organization.
+If you are publishing a public module (`visibility: "public"`), the [namespace of your model](/extend/modular-resources/key-concepts/#namespace-1) must match the [namespace of your organization](/manage/fleet/organizations#create-a-namespace-for-your-organization).
 In the example above, the model namespace is set to `acme` to match the owning organization's namespace.
+If the two namespaces do not match, the command will return an error.
 {{% /alert %}}

 See [Upload a custom module](/extend/modular-resources/upload/#upload-a-custom-module) and [Update an existing module](/extend/modular-resources/upload/#update-an-existing-module) for a detailed walkthrough of the `viam module` commands.

 ### organizations